pramsey/crunchyblog/selectivity/index.md

 ## Statistics

 When the `ANALYZE` command is run, the database will gather "statistics" for every column that has an index on it.
+(The "autovacuum" system that runs in the background of every PostgreSQL cluster is also an "autoanalyze", gathering statistics at the same time it does table maintenance.)

 For data types like integers, real numbers, text and dates the system will gather a "common value list" of values that show up frequently in the table, and a histogram of the frequency of values in different ranges.